xLightsSequencer/xLights/README.txt

-   -- enh (gil)    Improve 3D model rotate tool...single models rotate better and it works with groups -- enh (keith)  Add useful status details to buttons plugin web pages -- enh (keith)  Include the visual c++ runtimes in the main install file -- eng (keith)  Show current schedule end time in the web UI -- bug (keith)  Fix issue where more than one schedule can show as next -- bug (keith)  Fix issue where next scheduled time is not always calculated
+   -- enh (gil)    Improve 3D model rotate tool...single models rotate better and it works with groups -- enh (keith)  Add useful status details to buttons plugin web pages -- enh (keith)  Include the visual c++ runtimes in the main install file -- enh (keith)  Show current schedule end time in the web UI -- bug (keith)  Fix issue where more than one schedule can show as next -- bug (keith)  Fix issue where next scheduled time is not always calculated
    -- bug (keith)  Allow PlayList MQTT item data to include xml special characters